Wojtman/10xCookbook/.ai/recipes-implementation-plan.md

 **Minimize Data Transfer:**
 - Only fetch necessary fields in SELECT queries
-- Don't return recipe description in list view if not needed (currently included per spec)
+- Don't return recipe preparation description in list view if not needed (currently included per spec)
 - Consider paginating ingredients if recipes can have many (50 max mitigates this)

 **Compression:**